tailcallhq/tailcallhq.github.io/docs/n+1/introduction.md

 ![N + 1 Problem](/images/docs/n+1-issue.png)

 The **N+1 problem** significantly impacts systems performance by triggering numerous upstream requests in response to a single downstream request.
-However, with Tailcall's powerful introspection capabilities, you can identify all instances of N+1 issues even before you start your server.
-Before we delve deeper into how Tailcall accomplishes this, let's understand the N+1 issue in detail.
+However, with Tailcall's powerful introspection capabilities, you can identify all instances of N+1 issues even before you start your server!
+Amazing, right? but before we delve deeper into how Tailcall accomplishes this, let's understand the N+1 issue in detail.